Net Yaroze: Games produced

-Sony set up an online forum where users could share their homemade games, swap programming tips, and ask questions of Sony technical support staff.
+Sony set up an online forum where users could share their homemade games, swap programming tips, and ask questions to Sony technical support staff.
 Many games made by hobbyists on the Net Yaroze were released on various demo discs that came along with the Official UK PlayStation Magazine (as well as other official PlayStation magazines in PAL regions) from 1997 to 2004.
 The last Official UK PlayStation Magazine issue, number 108, featured a compilation with many Net Yaroze games.
 A promotional disc, limited to a thousand copies and featuring a number of user-developed games, was produced by SCEE and sent to PAL-zone Yaroze owners.
 This disc can only be played on a Net Yaroze since it requires the access card included with the system to work.

 Some of these games were based on arcade classics such as Mr. Do and Puzzle Bobble, while others (e.g. Time Slip) were illustrations of a novel concept.
 The Game Developer UK Competition, organized by Scottish Enterprise in collaboration with the Scottish Games Alliance, Sony and Edge in 1998, accepted Net Yaroze entries; the overall winner was Chris Chadwick for his game Blitter Boy – Operation: Monster Mall.
 An updated version of Time Slip was later released for Xbox Live Arcade in February 2011 and Windows in January 2012.
 Some of the system's developers moved into the games industry; Fatal Fantasy and Terra Incognita developer Mitsuru Kamiyama became director of the Final Fantasy Crystal Chronicles series at Square Enix.
-Others such as Magic Castle by Kaiga were pitched to various publishers but went unreleased until it was distributed online in 2021 by one of the original staff members.
+Magic Castle by Kaiga was pitched to various publishers but went unreleased until it was distributed online in 2021 by one of the original staff members.